akadkol05/ContestSystemTask/README.md

-# 🏆 ContestMaster Pro - Technical Submission
+I apologize for that!
+I see that the Postman documentation and the specific endpoint table were missing from your previous file view.
+I have reintegrated them into this complete, raw Markdown block so your documentation is 100% comprehensive.📋 Full README (Including Postman & Migrations)Copy the content below and paste it directly into your GitHub editor:Markdown# 🏆 ContestMaster Pro - Technical Submission

 A robust, full-stack Contest Management System designed with a focus on **Security**, **Scalability**, and **User Experience**.
 Built using **ASP.NET Core 7.0** and **Vanilla JavaScript**.